DEmanderbag/DEmanderbag/README.md

 🧩 Tools: Visual Studio Code Git • GitHub • Markdown • Jira • Azure DevOps

-⏱ Hobbies include, Tennis, Hiking and Riding a bike
+⏱ Hobbies: Tennis, Hiking, Cycling

 💬 In my spare time, you'll find me travelling to new places, listening to audiobooks and podcasts, taking photos or helping people with day to day tasks on Be My Eyes.